MionKit/mion/packages/router/README.md

 ## `Routes`

 A route is just a function, the first parameter is always the `call context`, the rest of parameters are extracted from the request body or headers.
 Route names are defined using a plain javascript object, where every property of the object is the route's name.
 Adding types is recommended when defining a route so typescript can statically check parameters.

+MikroKit only cares about the `path`, and completely ignores the http method, so in theory request could be made using `POST` or `PUT`, or the router could be used in any event driven environment where the concept of method does not exist.

 ```ts
 // examples/routes-definition.ts